Japan reports 3rd cruise ship death, 57 more infected

 The ministry also announced 57 more cases of infections from the ship, including 55 crew members still on board and two passengers who had infected roommates and are in a prolonged quarantine at a government facility.

 With the new cases, 691 people have been infected on the ship, or nearly one-fifth of the ship’s original population of 3,711.
-Japan has confirmed a total of 826 cases and four deaths from the virus, which first emerged in China, including those on the ship.
+Japan has confirmed a total of838 cases including four deaths from the virus, which first emerged in China, including those on the ship.

 The latest fatality is a Japanese man in his 80s who was among the first group of people developing symptoms when Japanese health authorities ordered a 14-day quarantine of the ship on Feb.
 5, Masami Sakoi, a health ministry official, said at a televised news conference.

 The man already had symptoms when the ship returned to Yokohama near Tokyo for the quarantine and was taken to a hospital, according to a ministry statement.
+The man was among the first group of people who tested positive, a ministry official said.

 Three other people, all in their 80s, have died from the virus in Japan, including two former passengers of the ship.